samsmithnz/DotNetCensus/README.md

 For example, to download results from this repository:

 `dotnet census -o samsmithnz -r dotnetcensus -u samsmithnz -p <PAT_TOKEN>`

+### To download results from a GitHub Organization or Owner (personal account), omit the `-r` argument.
+Note that this is an experimental feature, and currently only downloads the first 30 repos...
+- Add the `-o` argument with the GitHub owner or organiation
+- Add the `-u` argument with the GitHub user
+- Add the `-p` argument with the GitHub PAT Token password

+Note: For large organizations, this will time out.
+Open to solutions on how to handle this better.
+For example, to download results from this organization:

+`dotnet census -o samsmithnz -u samsmithnz -p <PAT_TOKEN>`

 ## What's next?
 - We are currently experimenting with scanning entire [organizations](https://github.com/samsmithnz/DotNetCensus/pull/48)